-- Class Teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that your child's needs are met through the enabling and adaptation of the curriculum. - Specially trained support staff can adapt the teachers' planning to support the needs for your child where necessary. - Specific resources and strategies will be used to support your child individually and in groups. - Pupil passport/profiles will set out personalised learning outcomes for each SEND child.
+- Class teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that your child's needs are met through the enabling and adaptation of the curriculum. - Specially trained support staff can adapt the teachers' planning to support the needs for your child where necessary. - Specific resources and strategies will be used to support your child individually and in groups. - Pupil passports/SEND support plans will set out personalised learning outcomes for each SEND child.